BAC One-Eleven: Proposed developments

-Total deliveries for 1966 stood at 46 aircraft, and another 120 were delivered by 1971.
-At this point orders slowed to a trickle.
-British production continued until 1982.
+Total deliveries for 1965 were 34 aircraft, while 200 aircraft had been built by the end of 1971.
+At this point orders slowed to a trickle, with production being suspended in 1975, although marketing and design continued, and it was always planned to restart production when sufficient orders had been received.
+BAC restarted production in 1977 as a result of an order for five aircraft by the Romanian airline Tarom.
+British production continued until 1984, with a total of 235 aircraft built in Britain.
 There were two reasons why the production line was kept open for just 35 aircraft delivered over 11 years: first, BAC hoped that Rolls-Royce would develop a quieter and more powerful version of the Spey engine, making possible further One-Eleven developments; second, throughout the early part of the period Romania was negotiating to buy the entire One-Eleven programme and transfer production of the type to Bucharest.

 By 1974, BAC invested significant effort into launching the One-Eleven 700.
 This had a longer fuselage with a 134-seat interior and the projected 16900 lbf Spey 606 engine producing greater power and less noise.
-It was approximately the same size as the latest DC-9s and 737s and would have been available in time to prevent large-scale defections by One-Eleven clients to McDonnell-Douglas and Boeing.
+The 700J was planned for the Japanese market, with the same stretched fuselage and engines as the 700 and a new high-lift wing for operation into regional airports with short runways.
+The 700 was approximately the same size as the latest DC-9s and 737s and would have been available in time to prevent large-scale defections by One-Eleven clients to McDonnell-Douglas and Boeing.
 Rolls-Royce was still recovering from bankruptcy, however, and the uprated Spey failed to materialise.
 An altogether less ambitious 700 made a reappearance in 1978 as a 500 with specially "hush-kitted" Speys which would be replaced by the proposed RB432 in the mid-1980s.
 This was offered to British Airways in competition with Boeing 737-200s, but was ultimately rejected.

-In 1975, BAC launched the One-Eleven 800, a further stretched aircraft to be powered by two 22000 lbf CFM International CFM56 high-bypass turbofans and seating 144–161 passengers, but this project was abandoned in 1976 in favour of a new derivative of the One-Eleven with a wider fuselage capable of six-abreast seating.
+In 1975, BAC launched the One-Eleven 800, a further stretched aircraft to be powered by two 22000 lbf CFM International CFM56 high-bypass turbofans and seating 144 to 161 passengers, but this project was abandoned in 1976 in favour of a new derivative of the One-Eleven with a wider fuselage capable of six-abreast seating.
 This new airliner was unveiled later that year as the X-Eleven, which would be powered by two CFM-56s or Pratt & Whitney JT10D engines and seat up 166 passengers.
 In 1977, BAC merged with Hawker Siddeley to form British Aerospace (BAe) and the new company was faced with the choice of developing the X-Eleven or joining European efforts to design an-all new aircraft.
 In the end, BAe became a full member of Airbus, and the X-Eleven was abandoned, with the European alternative becoming the Airbus A320.

 The BAC Two-Eleven and Three-Eleven were British airliner studies proposed by the British Aircraft Corporation in the late 1960s which never made it to production.